Congratulations, you are about to graduate from university.

 Many universities will organise career fairs for their students.
 This is a brilliant opportunity to talk to experts in the industry, to get a feel for the different types of companies and roles available to you, and more importantly, to ask questions!

-For more information read how to make the most of careers fairs.
+Find out more about how to make the most of careers fairs here.

 Step 2: Start your applications